sachin-panayil/npd/flyway/README.md

 V3__add_new_provider.sql
 ```

-The contents of each script are a valid SQL command, e.g.
+The contents of each script are a valid SQL statement e.g.

 ```sql
 ---